zhangsu/ccspec/README.md

 #### Before and after all hooks

 Before all hooks are executed before executing all examples in the enclosing example group.
-After all hook is executed after all examples and after each hooks in the enclosing example group.
+After all hook is executed after all examples in the enclosing example group.

 ```c++
 class Student {